 Triple P positive parenting courses are all about making family life run move smoothly and happily by really focussing on how we deal with children’s behaviour.
 Find out reliable ways to encourage more good behaviour and cut down the less good.
 Stepping Stones is for parents of under 12s with any special need or disability.
 It is run by Seaside View and Amaze.
 The course is made up of six group sessions and two phone consultations, and takes place over eight weeks.
 To find out about upcoming courses, visit Amaze's website events listing or call their helpline on 01273 772289.

 Teenagers bring fresh challenges for all parents around behaviour and how to respond helpfully.
 Triple P Teen courses will help you stay positive in your approach to parenting your teenager (11 years old and over) with special needs.
 Get strategies to help them develop independence without too much risky behaviour.
-Amaze is occasionally able to offer Triple P Teens courses (visit the Amaze website to find out if they have any coming up) or find out about more about Triple P courses for teens from the Parenting Team.
+Amaze is occasionally able to offer Triple P Teens courses (visit the Amaze website to find out if they have any coming up) or find out about more about Triple P courses for teens.

 Time Out for ASC is for parents of children aged up to 10 years with a diagnosis of Autistic Spectrum Condition.
 It is run by Seaside View.
 The 8 sessions provide parents with the opportunity to meet other parents, gain more information about ASC, share experiences and find strategies to help support their child and family.
 All parents will be invited to this course after their child is diagnosed at Seaside View, but if you missed it then you can still book.
 To book call Seaside View on (01273) 265780.